Scheduling your Licensing Examination

 • The training institution delivers the course roster, at the time of course completion, to EMALB (getanexam@gov.bc.ca) listing the candidates, the date of completion and pass/fail.

-Certificates are not required when scheduling exams where training is not required (for example: remedial exams, continuing competence, some reinstatements, some suspension removals, etc.).
+Certificates are not required when scheduling exams where training is not required (for example: remedial exams, continuing competence, some reinstatements, and some suspension removals, etc.).

 The following chart describes what examinations you must successfully complete for your licence category; no examinations will be scheduled until program completion has been verified by a recognized training institution.